New Student Health

 - DPT: 3 doses plus a booster within the past 10 years

 - Polio: 3 doses of Polio vaccine plus a booster

 - Meningococcal Meningitis Vaccine: If you plan to live in the residence halls, this vaccine is required.

 - Meningococcal Meningitis Vaccine Booster: A booster dose is now recommended at 16 years old for children who received the initial dose between 11 and 12 years old.
 If the initial dose was given between 13 and 15 years old, the booster dose should be given between 16 and 18 years old.
 If the initial dose was given at 16 years or older, no booster is needed, except where there is continuing risk.

-- Varicella: either a history of chicken pox or the varicella vaccine
+- Varicella: either a history of chickenpox or the varicella vaccine

 All students are required to be insured.
 If you belong to a Preferred Provider Organization (PPO) or a Health Maintenance Organization (HMO), contact your provider to determine out of area services.

-All students will be automatically enrolled in the Student College Health Insurance plan unless an online waiver is completed by the deadline date of September 11 for the current year.
+All students will be automatically enrolled in the College Student Health Insurance plan unless an online waiver is completed by the deadline date of September 11 for the current year.